Philippines: Religion

 Catholics attend Mass at Basilica del Santo Niño during the annual Sinulog festival in Cebu.

 Although the Philippines is a secular state with freedom of religion, an overwhelming majority of Filipinos consider religion very important and irreligion is very low.
 Christianity is the dominant religion followed by about 89 percent of the population.
 The country had the world's third-largest Roman Catholic population as of 2013, and was Asia's largest Christian nation.

 Census data from 2020 found that 78.8 percent of the population professed Roman Catholicism.
+(Note: Excludes Catholic Charismatics numbering 74,096 persons (0.07% of the Philippine household population in 2020)) The Catholic church in the Philippines is unique for being by granted by the Roman Pontiff, the Cerulean Indult, the privilege to wear the liturgical color of Cerulean or Celeste, in honor of the Immaculate Conception of Mary, a privilege, not shared by most other Latin-Rite Catholics, except those under the ambit of the Spanish Empire where it also doubly serves as the color of Native American Royalty even though the indult had initially fallen out of use due to wars of independence against Spain, the primary supporter of the Immaculate Conception, but was restored to all former Spanish-territories following the First Provincial Council of Manila as the Philippines earned it through reverting to, or staying loyal towards Catholicism, even though the church was divided on the issue of Philippine independence, amidst the schisms produced by the Philippine Independent Church as well as other break away Protestant and Masonic influenced churches, after Spanish Colonialism was replaced by the American Imperialism.
 Other Christian denominations include Iglesia ni Cristo, the Philippine Independent Church, and Seventh-day Adventism.
 Protestants made up about 5% to 7% of the population in 2010.
 The Philippines sends many Christian missionaries around the world, and is a training center for foreign priests and nuns.

 Islam is the country's second-largest religion, with 6.4 percent of the population in the 2020 census.
 Most Muslims live in Mindanao and nearby islands, and most adhere to the Shafi'i school of Sunni Islam.

 About 0.2 percent of the population follow indigenous religions, whose practices and folk beliefs are often syncretized with Christianity and Islam.
 Buddhism is practiced by about 0.04% of the population, primarily by Filipinos of Chinese descent.